Topological modular forms with level structure: decompositions and duality: Splittings for topological modular forms with level structure

 \section{Splittings for topological modular forms with level structure}

-The goal of this section will be to demonstrate the main splitting results from the introduction.
+The goal of this section will be to demonstrate the main splitting results from the introduction for $\TMF_1(n)$ and $\Tmf_1(n)$ and related spectra.
 This relies on algebraic splitting results that we will recall and develop in the next subsection.